learning1234embed/SubFlow/README.md

-# SubFlow: A Dynamic Induced-Subgraph Strategy Toward Real-Time DNN Inference and Training
+# [RTAS 2020] SubFlow: A Dynamic Induced-Subgraph Strategy Toward Real-Time DNN Inference and Training
 ## Introduction

 This Git repository provides the source code of ***SubFlow***, an [RTAS 2020](http://2020.rtas.org/) paper titled "***SubFlow: A Dynamic Induced-Subgraph Strategy Toward Real-Time DNN Inference and Training***".
 SubFlow enables real-time inference and training of a deep neural network (DNN) by dynamically executing a sub-graph of the DNN according to the timing constraint changing at run-time.